rlaqudtjs817/Educationstory/_posts/2020-06-05-german6-meaning-missing.md

 ---
 layout: post
 permalink: /german-6/
-title: 'what is meaning a school in Korea (or your country) in your life experience? and do you think Korea student missing important things?'
+title: 'what is meaning a school in Korea (or your country) in your life experience? and do you think Korean student missing important things?'
 date: 2020-06-06 12:00:00 +09:00
 feature: '/img/posts/06/blog6th1.png'
 background: '/img/posts/06/blog6h1.png'